 But that shouldn’t stop you from making it.

 I do a lot of creative writing.
-Fun fact: I’d say that I’ve dreamed of being a professional writer more than I’ve dreamed of being a professional artist.
-I can put new paintings on social media without hesitation–but will I share the secret poetry account I started a few weeks ago?
+I’d say that I’ve dreamed of being a professional writer more than I’ve dreamed of being a professional artist.
+I can put new paintings on social media without hesitation, but will I share the poetry I wrote a few weeks ago?
 That’s a big nope.
 Too scary.
 Not gonna do it (yet).

 Anytime you explore your creativity, you encounter vulnerabilities.
 Sensitive parts of yourself that you want to protect.
-Being a creator involves putting yourself into your work, and then hoping that your work doesn’t get rejected–because if your work is rejected, does that mean you are being rejected?
-(It doesn’t, but it sure does feel that way sometimes!)
-Which is why it’s tempting to wait until someone requests something from us.
+Being a creator involves putting yourself into your work, and then hoping that your work doesn’t get rejected, because if your work is rejected, does that mean you are being rejected?
+It doesn’t, but it sure does feel that way sometimes!
+This is why it’s tempting to wait until someone requests something from us.
 If they asked for it, they are less likely to reject it.
 Right?
-(Also they are more likely to buy it…)
+Also, they are more likely to buy it…

-Literally nobody.
 Nobody is asking me to write poetry or tackle the fiction project in my head.
-Partially because nobody knows about it–but mostly because it just doesn’t work this way.
+Partially because nobody knows about it, but mostly because it just doesn’t work this way.
 Your audience is not meant to ask you to create or to guide your work.
 Especially if you don’t even have an audience to begin with!
 Creators aren’t supposed to wait for permission, we’re just supposed to make things.